Consumer Protection Awards FAQ

 Have the following information and material readily available to input or upload as you go:

-Provide up to four high quality images and a company logo (.png or .jpg).
-For an individual include at least one headshot along with other images relating to work activities.
-These images will be used for promotional purposes for the awards presentation, printed material, online publications and digital/social media.
+Provide up to four high quality images and a company logo (.png or .jpg), including a headshot of the nominee where applicable.
+These images will be used for promotional purposes for the Awards presentation, printed material, online publications and digital/social media.

-Consumer Protection will coordinate an independent assessment process to review each nomination received.
+A judging panel will conduct an independent assessment process to review each nomination.
 Judges for the Awards panel are chosen for their expertise, knowledge and experience in consumer protection and media issues.

-The judging panel will evaluate all entries against the assessment/eligibility criteria, as outlined within the online nomination portal.
+The judging panel will evaluate all entries against the assessment and eligibility criteria as outlined within the online nomination portal.
 Criteria vary based on the award category.

-You will be advised of your status as a finalist or non-finalist by electronic letter from the Commissioner for Consumer Protection.
+You will be advised via email of your status as a finalist or non-finalist after the judging process has been completed.

 The names of finalists and winners are announced at the annual Western Australian Consumer Protection Awards presentation ceremony, usually held each year in the week of World Consumer Rights Day (15 March).

-If you have any further questions, please contact the Consumer Protection Awards Coordinator by email or phone 1300 304 054.
+If you have further questions, please contact the Consumer Protection Awards Coordinator by email or phone 1300 30 40 54.